bcgov/wps/CONTRIBUTING.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [Jake Morris](mailto:Jake.Morris@gov.bc.ca?subject=GitHub%20Code%20of%20Conduct).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [Jake.Morris@gov.bc.ca](mailto:Jake.Morris@gov.bc.ca?subject=GitHub%20Code%20of%20Conduct).
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.